prtkgpt/questdb.io/docs/concept/indexes.md

 ---
 title: Indexes
 sidebar_label: Indexes
+description: How index works and when to use it.
 ---

 An index stores the row locations for each value of the target column in order